jsolly/johnsolly.dev/src/content/projects/johnsollydev.md

 The inception of JohnSolly.dev was driven by my desire to create a dedicated space for my professional portfolio, resume, and consulting services.
 I also sought an excuse to experiment with Astro.js, a technology that blends static site generation with client-side 'interactive islands.'

 ## Highlights
 JohnSolly.dev has some exciting features.
 I connected it to Stripe and Cal.com so anyone can pay for and book me for consulting services.
-You'll also notice that my [resume page](/resume/) is just a single markdown file with some added CSS.

 ## Tech Stack
 I had heard good things about Astro.js for crafting static sites with dynamic, interactive 'islands.'
 Its unique approach to blending static site generation with client-side interactivity quickly won me over.
 It feels like Astro is a backend framework without all the overhead.